-- An early episode of Dexters Laboratory had this with Dexter forced to participate by his gym teacher (he had tried to get out of it with a signed excuse but said teacher ripped it up).
+- An early episode of Dexter's Laboratory had this with Dexter forced to participate by his gym teacher (he had tried to get out of it with a forged excuse letter but the teacher ripped it up).
 Poor Dexter finds himself constantly targeted by bullies every gym class.
-Eventually it hits Dexter that he is a boy genius and builds a dodgeball mecha to finally get even... only to get beaned on the noggin... by his sister.
+Eventually, it hits Dexter that he is a boy genius, so he builds a dodgeball mecha to finally get even... only to get beaned... by his sister.

 - Kick Buttowski has the Emo Kid, and this happens to him a LOT.

-- Patrick apparently had a harrowing experience when writing a poem during gym class.
+- Sponge Bob Squarepants: Patrick apparently had a harrowing experience when writing a poem during gym class.

-- Happened in one episode of Fairly OddParents as Timmy arrives at school after missing the bus and having to walk in the rain.
-He's greeted to gym class by his classmates holding dodgeballs in a game of "Drys vs Wets", as you can imagine, he's the only one wet there.
+- In one episode of The Fairly OddParents, Timmy arrives at school after missing the bus and having to walk in the rain.
+He's greeted to gym class by his classmates holding dodgeballs in a game of "Drys vs. Wets".
+As you can imagine, he's the only one wet one there.

 - Recess, in typical fashion, plays this trope to the hilt, including gratuitous slow-motion shots, excessive drama, and an incredibly good player named "El Diablo" *whip noise* who turns out to be Gus Griswald of all people.